 Jen and Sim Benson, National Trust Books, £12.99 (PB)

-If you fancy testing your fitness in a social capacity once group activities resume, the National Trust also works with Sport England to host a weekly 5k Parkrun at many of its sites.
+If you fancy testing your fitness in a social capacity, the National Trust also works with Sport England to host a weekly 5k Parkrun at many of its sites.
 Parkrun is free to enter and many of the runs included in this book follow Parkrun routes, such as Killerton House parkland. parkrun.org.uk

 Reviewed by Carys Matthews, editor of countryfile.com